Crisis Intervention Team

 The success of the Crisis Intervention Team program depends on officers' willingness to participate in an intensive training program.

 The program provides information on: signs and symptoms of mental illness; medication and treatment; suicide assessment and prevention; mental health issues in children and the elderly; alcohol and drug assessments and issues; and de-escalation techniques.
-Information is provided through classroom-based and role-rehearsal training by mental health providers, clients and advocates.
+Mental health providers, clients and advocates provide information through classroom-based and role-rehearsal training.

 Registration for training is open to anyone interested on a first-come, first-served basis, but preference will be given to law enforcement and first responders of James City County, the City of Poquoson, the City of Williamsburg, York County, Colonial Williamsburg, the College of William & Mary, the National Park Service and Virginia Peninsula Regional Jail.
 The class size is limited to 24 members.